ajmeyghani/mwb/docs/deps.md

 For packages like `angular-mocks` that are for development only, use the `-D` flag to install them as dev dependencies:

     `bower install name-of-package -D`

-Then, simply use a script tag to load it.

 **Production Dependencies**

 Use the `--save` or `-S` flag for dependencies of the app.

-Then simply require the package:

-  `require('bower/name-of-package/file.js');`
+eg: `bower i angular -S`

 ### NOTE:

+When you use `require` to load a module, it will be included in the final bundle.
+So if you do `require('angular')`, it will load angular script in the final bundle and that's probably not something that you want.
+Just be aware that everytime that you use the `require` method to load modules, it will be included in the final bundle.

+#### Shimming Front-end Packages

 When you require a bower package to be included in the final bundle, there could be a chance that the package is not written in correct UMD format.
 In that case, see which of the following applies and follow the recipe for each case.